aeonSolutions/PCB-Prototyping-Catalogue/README.md

 <br />

 ### Join the Beta Program
-JOin the beta program to test and debug to provide feedback, ideas, modifications, suggestions, improvements.
+Join the beta program to test and debug to provide feedback, ideas, modifications, suggestions, improvements.
 And in return, write your own article blog or post on social media about it.
 See participation conditions on the [Wiki](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki/Beta-Participation-Agreement).

 <br />
 <br />